Sending data to the server by the browser

 The following features initiate data transfer only after the user has activated them:

 - Syncing.
-When devices are synced, bookmarks, passwords, history, information for filling in forms, extensions, and open tabs are sent to Yandex server.
+When devices are synced,the browser sends bookmarks, passwords, history, information for autofill forms, extensions, and open tabs to the Yandex server.
 You can turn off syncing or adjust the list of data to sync at any time when using the browser.

 Sending data when features are used